localport/localport-js/README.md

 # Share local ports to world
-### A reverse tunnel to easily open ports for http, tcp servers running on localhost 🚀
+### A reverse tunnel to easily open ports for servers running on localhost 🚀

 lightweight - Have both native js and golang clients